 PITTI IMMAGINE UOMO

 The 97th edition of Pitti Immagine Uomo will see a runway show of Italian and global brands.
-Reflecting on the definitions of the new formal in menswear, it extends Pitti Uomo’s history of “expanding the boundaries of what formal wear is and the rules of dressing elegantly”.
+Reflecting on the definitions of the “new formal” in menswear, it extends Pitti Uomo’s history of “expanding the boundaries of what formal wear is and the rules of dressing elegantly”.
 There will be an array of presentations, notably by German brand Falke to celebrate its 125th anniversary, and installations, such as architect Andrea Caputo’s reflection on sustainable production.
 Other presentations include Herno and Herno Laminar, and the new collaboration between Closed and Nigel Cabourn.
 New launches abound, from the Sergio Rossi Uomo project to Bosco, complete with a curling rink to reflect the company’s focus on active lifestyles.

-January 710, 2020
+January 7–10, 2020

 Fortezza da Basso, Florence